The Green New Deal is a chance to make clean energy accessible to all

 One is a statewide program in Illinois called Solar for All (SfA).
 Its aim is to dramatically increase the number of lower-income residents in the state with access to solar energy, and the cost savings associated with it.
 Years of activist campaigning ensured that SfA and its goals would be prioritized when Illinois’s Future Energy Jobs Act, which aims to grow the state’s supply of renewable energy generation and associated jobs, was passed two years ago.
 “There have been many things like this that activists on the ground have been pushing for for a long time, and now with the Green New Deal, they’re part of a national conversation,” Beachy says.

 SfA, Beachy says, includes an employment readiness program that prioritizes training formerly incarcerated people, who often struggle to find a footing in the economy.
-DC Solar Works, a program created by Washington, D.C.’s Department of Energy & the Environment, is another example: Its aim is to bring solar to 100,000 low-income households and reduce their energy bills by 50% by 2032.
+DC Solar Works, a program created by Washington, D.C.’s Department of Energy & the Environment, is another example: Its aim is to increase access to solar benefits for 100,000 low-income households and reduce their energy bills by 50% by 2032.
 A solar industry training program gives a cohort of District residents on-the-job experience carrying out these installations.

-DC Solar Works was designed in collaboration with GRID Alternatives, a nonprofit with national reach that helps implement clean energy installation and workforce training programs.
+GRID Alternatives, a nonprofit with national reach that helps implement clean energy installation and workforce training programs, is helping carry out the DC Solar Works program.
 GRID Alternatives has also been instrumental in helping both private companies like Sunrun and energy utilities in California expand rooftop solar across the state while creating job-training opportunities with every installation.
 “We’ve been able to bring this holistic approach of creating jobs and opportunities to all the investments California is making in solar,” says Stan Greschner, GRID Alternatives’s vice president of government relations and market development.
 “We’ve had a lot of success integrating workforce development directly into the deployment of clean energy.”

 Programs like GRID Alternatives encapsulate the aims of the Green New Deal: They help speed a shift to renewables, prioritize low-income communities of color, and create jobs in the process.
 “They ask the essential question of: For whom?
 Who will feel the benefits, whether it be the economic benefits of jobs created, or savings from slashed energy bills?”
 Beachy says.